bluefireteam/audioplayers/README.md

 [![Build Check](https://github.com/Sebastien-VZN/audioplayers/actions/workflows/build_check.yml/badge.svg)](https://github.com/Sebastien-VZN/audioplayers/actions/workflows/build_check.yml)

-This fork of `bluefireteam/audioplayers` was created to transform a fragmented and aging plugin into an **industrial-grade, stable, and high-performance** tool.
+`audioplayers_stable` is an **industrial-grade, stable, and high-performance** audio plugin for Flutter.
 The goal is to provide a clean codebase, stripped of obsolescence, and protected by a rigorous testing suite.

 ## 🛠️ Why this fork?
 (Technical Decisions)